 The EU supports member states in reducing youth unemployment and increasing the youth employment rate in line with the wider EU target of achieving a 75% employment rate for the working-age population (20-64 years).

 Factsheet: EU-wide factsheet on the Youth Guarantee and the Youth Employment Initiative - three years on

 Why is it important that the EU encourages youth employment?

 - In 2016, more than 6,3 million young people (aged 15-24 years) were neither in employment nor in education or training (NEETs) in the EU.

-- More than 4.5 million young people (aged 15-24 years) are unemployed today in the EU.
+- More than 4.2 million young people (aged 15-24 years) were unemployed in 2016 in the EU.

-- 11% of those aged 18-24 are early school leavers.
+- 11% of those aged 18-24 were early school leavers in 2016.

 - High youth unemployment co-exists sometimes with increased difficulties in filling vacancies.
 This points to the existence of labour market mismatches, due to inadequate skills, limited geographic mobility or inadequate wage conditions.

 - The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive a good-quality offer of employment, continued education, an apprenticeship or a traineeship within a period of four months of becoming unemployed or leaving formal education.
 It is based on the Council Recommendation adopted in April 2013 following a proposal from the Commission.

 - In its December 2016 Communication Investing in Europe's Youth the Commission proposes a renewed effort to support young people:

 - Better opportunities for solidarity, learning mobility and participation

 - A new initiative is the European Solidarity Corps, which is aimed at creating opportunities for young people to volunteer or work in solidarity related-projects that benefit communities and people around Europe.